DeathSurfing/College-Notes/Notes/Philosphy/Philosophy Spaces/Stoicism.md

 ---
 aliases: Stoicism
-Subtype: Philosphy Spaces
+tags: PhilosphySpaces Stoicism
-Branch: Ethics
+Branch: [Ethics,Logic]
 ---
 1. Teaches individuals to develop mental toughness and resilience.
 2. Denying the existence of issues doesn't make them disappear; instead it makes one helpless or vulnerable when required to confront the adversity